GENERAL TERMS AND CONDITIONS (T&C)

 TERMS OF DELIVERY

-1. Delivery dates (which could be explicitly labeled as binding dates if agreed as such, but which are otherwise agreed as non-binding) must be fixed in writing (whereas "in writing" here means primarily their specification within the User Area in the "Orders" section).
-The delivery period for the purchase item begins upon dispatch of the availability notice and after payment of the purchase price and lasts (no more than) 30 days.
+1. Delivery dates (which must be explicitly labeled as binding dates if agreed as such, but which may otherwise be agreed as non-binding) must be fixed in writing (whereas "in writing" here means primarily their specification within the User Area in the "Orders" section).
+The delivery period for the purchase item begins upon dispatch of the availability notice and payment of the purchase price and lasts (no more than) 30 days.
 The Seller reserves the right to early delivery, i.e., in particular, in the case of regular customers, before the purchase price was paid.
-Delivery dates shall be specified and, if need be, updated, in the User Area.
+In the case of non-existing vehicles (i.e., vehicles which the Seller must first order from the manufacturer), the delivery period shall never lapse before the car has been made.
+In the case of Delivery dates, which are strictly informal and non-binding, shall be specified and, if need be, updated, in the User Area in the "Orders" section.

 2. The commencement of the agreed or specified delivery period is conditional upon the Buyer's duly and timely discharge of their obligations.
+The Seller has recourse to the defense of non-fulfillment of contract.

 8. The risk of damage to the vehicle passes to the Buyer upon delivery (or, as the case may be, as of the moment in which the Buyer is in default with the acceptance and takeover of the vehicle).
 If the Buyer is in default with the payment of the purchase price, then the risk of damage to the vehicle passes to the Buyer as of the moment in which the Buyer entered the state of default.